Tuesday, December 27, 2005

 For a lazy man’s bouillabaisse – a fantastic and easy dinner – use store bought fish stock and 1 Lb of any white fleshed fish: cod, haddock, halibut, turbot, sole, or flounder.

-I serve this soup with baguette slices rubbed with garlic, brushed with butter, toasted to a light crisp, and topped with rouille – garlicky, red pepper mayo.
+I serve this soup with toasted baguette slices rubbed with garlic, and topped with rouille – garlicky, red pepper mayo.

 Serves 4 as main course